Multi-drive servers and NAS / SAN systems

 - mdadm / LVM, ZFS / QZFS (mirror, RAIDZ)

-- Vendor-specific configurations
+- Proprietary manufacturer configurations

 - Synology, QNAP, Asustor, Terramaster, Buffalo